penge/my-notes/README.md

 ### Location

-Notes are uploaded to your Google Drive to the folder **My Notes**.
+Notes are uploaded to your Google Drive to the folder "My Notes".
 This folder is created automatically.
-If the folder exists from a previous installation, notes are downloaded and uploaded.
+If the folder exists from a previous installation, notes are downloaded and uploaded and the synchronization continues.

 ### Synchronization

-Notes are synchronized every time you hit the Sync button (bottom left corner).
 Synchronization works in both ways — to Google Drive, from Google Drive.

+Notes are synchronized every time you hit the Sync button.
+While the synchronization is in progress, Sync button will spin.
+Sync button tooltip shows the time of the most recent synchronization.

 ### Access

-My Notes has only access to the folder **My Notes**.
+My Notes has only access to the folder "My Notes" and only to the files it created in this folder.
-It cannot see any other files in your Google Drive.
+It cannot see, access or modify any other files in your Google Drive.

+Google Drive Sync works only if the extension is installed from Web Store.

 <br><br>